Pinnacles National Park

-If you don't know Pinnacles National Park, now is a great time to get acquainted.
+If you don't know much about Pinnacles National Park, now is a great time to get acquainted.
 Pinnacles is a little known gem in Central California.
 Not many people have heard about it and less have actually visited.

 Pinnacles National Park is our favorite National Park and our #1 recommended park to visit.
 Pinnacles is America's newest National Park.
 It was established in 2013 and people are starting to learn about it, which means it's not as busy now as it will be years from now.